yamkatz/yam-project/README.md

 # yam-project
-This project is a web application built with HTML, CSS, Sass, and Bootstrap.
-It aims to [describe the purpose and features of your project].
-The project leverages the power of Sass for efficient CSS development and utilizes Bootstrap, a popular CSS framework, for responsive design and pre-built components.
+This project serves as a comprehensive portfolio showcasing a series of full-stack web development projects.
+Each project included in this portfolio has been created using HTML, CSS, SCSS, and JavaScript, highlighting various skills and technologies employed in web development.
+Whether you are a prospective employer, client, or fellow developer, this portfolio provides an overview of my expertise and the diverse range of web applications I've built.